 - To trick you to add your credit card information: Imagine a subject asking you to chip in for your friend’s birthday gift.

-Why would that work?
+Why would a birthday phishing attack work?

 Let’s be honest here: You are more likely to click on a message that says, “Happy Birthday, [your name], here is our gift for you” more than anything else.
 You feel special on that day and you think with the emotional part of your brain.

 Let me go through one of the possible flow of events (attack vector) via Linkedin-type of service.

 - If your birthday information is protected by a login-first method, the attacker would see if there is a leaked email/password combination for you on this website and will log in with your account.
 The leaked data are still available for sale and many of the people are still using the same combination.